 You will be directed to a new page where you’ll be prompted to give the revised investment strategy a name.
 This will be included as a sub-heading within your report and should help identify to which plan(s) and whom the investment strategy applies e.g Your REVISED Transact Investment Strategy.

 Click save and you’ll then be prompted to add the investment(s) that make up the revised investment strategy.
 This may be a simple adjustment to the allocation % of the existing funds within the existing portfolio, a switch of some of the underlying funds within the existing portfolio, a switch to a different model portfolio or DFM service, or a complete change of investment style - this is all achievable with Genovo.
 However, whatever the scenario, it is important that you include all of the investments that make up the revised investment strategy.

-Once you’ve added the investments to the revised investment strategy, click next and you’ll be taken to the Why Investment Strategy step, where you’ll be prompted to confirm the advice reasons why you’ve recommended the revised investment strategy.
+Once you’ve added the investments to the revised investment strategy, click the corresponding select why investment strategy link, and you'll be directed to a new page where you’ll be prompted to confirm the advice reasons why you’ve recommended the revised investment strategy.